0

 The Dusty Knuckle

 This year, Dusty Knuckle have turned their hot cross buns fully vegan and they say they have "just the right amount of zest and spice to tickle those tastebuds".
-They'll be available at both of their bakeries until mid-April.
+They'll be available at both of their bakeries and the van parked near Highbury Fields.

 Follow on Instagram: @thedustyknuckle.